facebook/rocksdb/INSTALL.md

 * `make all` will compile our static library, and all our tools and unit tests.
 Our tools depend on gflags.
 You will need to have gflags installed to run `make all`.

+* if Intel SSE instruction set is supported, set USE_SSE=" -msse -msse4.2 " to make sure SSE4.2 is used to speed up CRC32 when calculating data checksum.

 ## Dependencies

 * You can link RocksDB with following compression libraries: